nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-bulk-document-importer.md

 ## Download

-To download `nuxeo-importer-core`, check the [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-platform-importer) or, if needed, download a more recent version of the JAR (to be installed by hand) from [the Nuxeo Maven repository](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;quick~nuxeo-importer-core).
+To download `nuxeo-platform-importer`, check the [Nuxeo Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-platform-importer) or, if needed, download a more recent version of the JAR (to be installed by hand) from [the Nuxeo Maven repository](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;quick~nuxeo-platform-importer).